Inoryum-Ltd/algoliaghost-stream/README.md

 Once set up, new or updated posts on your Ghost site will automatically be reflected in your Algolia search index.
 Implement a search interface on your website using Algolia's frontend libraries to leverage the synchronized data.

+## Professional Ghost CMS Services

+If you're looking for expert assistance with Ghost setup, development, customization, or want to maximize the potential of your Ghost site, Inoryum offers a full range of Ghost CMS services.
+Visit to learn more: https://inoryum.com/ghost-cms-services/

 ## Contributing

 We welcome contributions to improve this project!
 Please open issues for bug reports or feature suggestions, and feel free to submit pull requests.